microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 ## Schema

 When it comes time to analyze the stored transaction logs, it is important to understand the schema of the documents so you can create your queries appropriately.
-Each document consists of the properties defined in the JSON schema for [`Activity`](https://github.com/Microsoft/BotBuilder/blob/hub/specs/transcript/transcript.md), the `start` property (added by the CosmosDB Transcript Store used to indicate whether or not this activity is the first activity in a conversation), and the [standard CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-resources#system-vs-user-defined-resources) properties.
+Each document consists of the properties defined in the JSON schema for [`Activity`](https://github.com/Microsoft/BotBuilder/blob/hub/specs/transcript/transcript.md), the `start` property (added by the Cosmos DB Transcript Store used to indicate whether or not this activity is the first activity in a conversation), and the [standard Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-resources#system-vs-user-defined-resources) properties.

 Here is an example: